🇩🇪 German Stock Market

 Can I import German broker data into a trading journal?

-How do I journal trades across DAX, MDAX, and SDAX?
+How do I journal trades across DAX, MDAX, SDAX, and TecDAX?

 Start Improving Your Trading